nateforsyth/nateforsyth.github.io/_posts/2020-01-21-scaffolding-asp-net-core-mvc-web-app-with-identity.md

 ### Run the app and register a new user

-If you know ASP.NET with Entity Framework already you'll observe that I am doing next is out of order, however the intention is to show what the *ASP.NET Dev virgin* will see when they scaffold the project and simply hit run.
+If you know ASP.NET with Entity Framework already you'll observe that what I am doing next is out of order, however the intention is to show what the *ASP.NET Dev virgin* will see when they scaffold the project and simply hit run.

 Do that now; press [F5].